floriangrundig/karma-test-runner/README.md

 In a CI environment you should use only browsers supported by your CI-Server.
 There're ways to copy a build-agent specific karma.conf when running the build...

 Look at the karma (http://karma-runner.github.io/) homepage - there're several more configuration options which might be interesting.
+One more: if you have two config files one for developement and one for the CI-Server -> extract the "files" and "exclude" section into a separate js-file to avoid duplicates...

 ### Setup karma test runner